 Boomi’s Real-Time Dashboard hardly matches up to that.
 The Boomi layout presents all your process information in one way: list view.
 It’s not easy to decipher and is ultimately the less robust information source for your APIs.

-A comparison of integration in the case Zapier vs MuleSoft is even more stark.
-MuleSoft excels at aspects like Big Data Processing, Data Virtualization, Data Lifecycle Management, Master Data Management, Hierarchical Data and Managed File Transfers while Zapier does not even have features for these tasks.
+A comparison of integration in the case of Zapier vs MuleSoft is even starker.
+MuleSoft excels at aspects like Big Data Processing, Data Virtualization, Data Lifecycle Management, Master Data Management, Hierarchical Data, and Managed File Transfers while Zapier does not even have features for these tasks.

 Overall, MuleSoft is the better data integration choice because it offers a more flexible and scalable solution that provides developers with the business functions they need in this digital age.
 If you are at a large enterprise, Zapier is not the best-positioned integration tool, while Boomi will take more time to develop, learn, and integrate into your organization.
 On the other hand, MuleSoft would help you launch applications faster, and enhance productivity and ROI.

 We at Ideas2IT help clients across multiple verticals achieve new levels of efficiency and cost savings.
 Check out a few Mulesoft case studies here.